yanganto/relayer-game/README.md

 In this model, the number of samples exponentially increase with game round, and the confrim time is easiliy to be calculated by rounds.
 The reward method for this model is winner takes all, so it is easy and clear for relayer who participate in.

-## Sample Function
+## Sampling Function
-Sample function is an equation to provide the block height numbers, that relayer should submit the blocks at that block height.
+Sampling function is an equation to provide the block height numbers, that relayer should submit the blocks at that block height.
-Sample function is the key part to prevent the attacker, and also determine the total consuming time in relayer game.
+Sampling function is the key part to prevent the attacker, and also determine the total consuming time in relayer game.
 And it is reasonable for using different sample equation for different target chain with different consensus algorithm.
 Following listed are the design philosophy.

 - Transparent and with ambiguous part
   - The sample equation should be clear and transparent for people, and there will be also some ambiguous part provided by random number, such that the attacker need much affair to making fake headers.
   - Once the sample calculated, it will reuse at all.
     - Take proposal mode for example, if same agree position and same disagree position will get the same sample block number as output
 - Sampling the tail at first
   - By nature, the **PoW** consensus mechanism, the branch will occur and not greater than a reasonable length, for example 6.
-To accelerate the process of relayer verification game, the sample function will label the *position N-6* to *position N-1* blocks at the second round, such that the nature branch point can be find out as soon as possible.
+To accelerate the process of relayer verification game, the sampling function will label the *position N-6* to *position N-1* blocks at the second round, such that the nature branch point can be find out as soon as possible.
 - Confirm blocks affinity
   - If the sampling block is in the `ConfrimBlockAttractRange` range of confirmed blocks, the sampling blocks will change to the block near by the confirmed blocks
   - Such that it is easy to find out the counterfeit block which is near by a confirmed block

-### Substrate example of sample function
+### Substrate example of sampling function
 Here is a [sample pallet](https://github.com/yanganto/substrate-node-template/blob/relayer-game-proposal/pallets/sample/src/lib.rs) shows to sample a block with the features aforementioned.
 And the pseudo code for relay pallet, sample pallet listed here help to know more about what is thing going on chain.